dribnet/purvs/README.md

 ## MDDN 242 2020 Assignment 2

 My alphabet is called Overlays, a name which should be fairly self-explanatory.
 The point was to make an alphabet purely using two, overlapping arcs, where the overlap defines the approximate shape of an English letter.
+The default character contains no overlap, as it does not signify any specific letter.
 For some letters, such as E, S, and N, this was wildly successful.
 For others, some more peculiar lettering was required.
 The resulting alphabet has worked out surprisingly readable, though that may just be because I've stared at it a lot.

 Each letter has ten parameters, which are split into a set of five for each arc: